 In addition to the clinical trials in our CDP, we are supporting data generation in other areas.
-We are currently conducting two Investigator Initiated Trials (IITs) in Europe- one in colorectal carcinoma metastatic to the liver (mCRC) at Leiden University Medical Center in the Netherlands, and another in HCC at Goethe University Hospital in Frankfurt, Germany.
-Both of these trials have opened for enrollment.
+We are currently conducting one Investigator Initiated Trial (IITs) in colorectal carcinoma metastatic to the liver (mCRC) at Leiden University Medical Center in the Netherlands.
+We are planning two additional IITs - one for colorectal carcinoma metastatic to the liver at Heidelberg University in Heidelberg, Germany and one for pancreatic carcinoma metastatic to the liver at Spire Hospital in Southampton, England.
 We continue to evaluate other IITs as suitable opportunities present in Europe.
 We believe IITs will serve to build clinical experience at key cancer centers, and will help support efforts to obtain full reimbursement in Europe.